 “Let’s just jump into a taxi”

-Unlike most land-based cities, while visiting Venice you will not be able to hail a taxi via the traditional hand in air manner.
+Unlike most land-based cities, while visiting Venice you will not be able to hail a taxi via the traditional hand in the air manner.
 Instead, there are only specific places where you will be able to jump onto a water taxi.
 This often means that travelling around the city can take longer than you had previously imagined, especially during high peak times, where you can often wait up to 25 minutes for a taxi.

 Remaining respectful of the locals?